gigasource/socket.io-p2p-plugin/README.md

 In each component, the code is split into 4 APIs:
-  - Core: consists of **common functions** for other APIs and **functions related to Socket.IO's basic features** such as room control (joinRoom, leaveRoom, emitRoom). socket-based APIs are currently put in Core since there are too few to put them into a new file.
-Consider putting socket-based APIs into a new file if there will be more APIs.
+  - Core: consists of **common functions** for other APIs and **functions related to Socket.IO's basic features** such as room control (joinRoom, leaveRoom, emitRoom).
   - Message: extended functions for Socket.IO.
 This API focuses on **sending messages from clients to clients** without having to know the details on Socket.IO server.
   - Stream: extended functions for Socket.IO.
 This API focuses on **interacting with NodeJS Stream API**, sending & receiving data between clients using streams.
   - Service: extended functions for Socket.IO.
 This API allows server & clients to become services to **provide/consume socket-based APIs** & create **subscriber/publisher relationship** to monitor data changes.